This article will teach you how to use fulfillment centers and 3rd party logistics companies to streamline your ecommerce business.

 Bottom line, why pay Amazon 5X the market rate for storage when you can store your product at a much cheaper location AND fulfill your own online store orders with your own branded box!

-How To Select The Right Fulfillment Center For Your Needs
+How To Select A Fulfillment Center Or 3PL

 - Location – A good fulfillment center should be located in the central part of the country or have multiple warehouses across the US.